 A smaller version of the 1500ml Pro Breeze option that also features in our guide, this more compact dehumidifier can absorb as much as 250ml of moisture from the air each day.
 It comes with a 500ml capacity but we should point out this means it will need emptying most days to prevent the automatic shut off coming into effect.

-Its light weight is appealing, as it only comes to 1.04kg, while emptying the tank is straightforward too – just remove the plug and then empty it using the water outlet.
-Another feature we like is its advanced Peltier technology – like its larger counterpart, this means it operates quietly so shouldn’t disturb you when you’re using it.
-For those who have a campervan with less room to manoeuvre inside, this could be well worth considering.
+We think its light weight could be another appealing feature for motorhome owners, as it only comes to 1.04kg.
+The process of emptying the tank is straightforward too – just remove the plug and then empty it using the water outlet.
+We also like how it comes with advanced Peltier technology – like its 1500ml counterpart, this means it operates quietly so shouldn’t disturb you when you’re using it.
+For those who have a campervan with less room to manoeuvre inside and have the means to power it, this could be well worth considering.

 Ansio Wardrobe Dehumidifier Hanging Pack